godotengine/godot-docs/classes/class_timer.rst

 Description
 -----------

 Counts down a specified interval and emits a signal on reaching 0.
-Can be set to repeat or "one shot" mode.
+Can be set to repeat or "one-shot" mode.

 Property Descriptions
 ---------------------